ANNarchy/ANNarchy.github.io/docs/manual/Saving.md

 save('data.mat')
 ```

-Filenames ending with \'.mat\' correspond to Matlab files (it requires
+Filenames ending with `.mat` correspond to Matlab files (it requires
-the installation of Scipy), filenames ending with \'.gz\' are compressed
+the installation of Scipy), filenames ending with `.gz` are compressed
 using gzip (normally standard to all Python distributions, but may
 require installation), other extensions are normal text files using
 cPickle (standard).